hjake123/reactive/README.md

 	copperDisplaceConductRange = 8
 (If a displacement-conductive block is placed next to a Framed Motion Salt Block, the displacement effect scans up to this many blocks in a direction to find another Framed Motion Salt Block to chain with.)

-	#Whether the Radiant Staff of Power produces permanent light sources.
-When false, its lights will gradually vanish.
-[Default: true]
-	lightStaffLightsPermanent = true
-(If this is turned off, invisible lights left by the Radiant Staff of Power will decay on random ticks.)

 	#Whether to register the /reactive command on startup.
 [Default: true]
 	registerCommand = true
 (If true, when the server launches, you will have access to the /reactive command.
 Only people with at least level 2 permissions may use the command.
 It allows operators to generate Warp Bottles to any position, list and reload the world's reactions, and manually edit the Power content of a Crucible.
 Could be useful when working with custom Powers.)